jamesdanielwhitford/replit.github.io/tutorials/kaboom-draw.md

 },})
 ```

-Once we run this, we'll see a nice little animation of rainbow colors that looks like this:
+Run your repl now, and you should see a nice little animation of rainbow colors that looks like this:

 ![animation](animation.png)

-That's our animation!

 ### Components

-Each time we use shapes, we are creating an instance of that shape, whose qualities we can modify.
-So, when we drag these objects onto the editing pane some of those qualities are specified for us, which help us better understand the uses of some functions.
+Each time we use a shape, we create an instance of that shape with qualities we can modify.
+When we drag and drop these objects into the editing pane, some of these qualities are specified for us, which helps us better understand the uses of some functions.

 Here are some more functions we can learn:

-`pos()` - Used to set the position of the objects.
+* `pos()` - to set the position of the objects
-`width()`, `height()` - Specify the dimensions of the object.
+* `width()` and `height()` - to specify the dimensions of the object
-`opacity()` - Used to make objects tranparent in the center.
+* `opacity()` - to give objects a tranparent center
-`fromHSL` - Used to create a rainbow color-effect for the shape objects.
+* `fromHSL` - to create a rainbow color-effect for the shape objects
-`scale()`- Used to scale up the objects.
+* `scale()`- to scale the objects
-`outline()` - Used to specify appearance of the shapes outline.
+* `outline()` - to specify the appearance of the shape's outline

-## Uses of Kaboom draw
+## Uses of Kaboom Draw

-Kaboom Draw can be used by anyone, designers or developers, even illustrators to make great animations, for either a website, a presentation or simply to play around with.
+Kaboom Draw can be used by anyone, designers or developers, even illustrators to make great animations.
+These animations could be used for a website or a presentation, but they're also fun to simply play around with!

-It is a handy tool and it makes it fun to get started on coming up with creative projects.

 ### Things to try

 Here are some things you can try out to challenge yourself with Kaboom Draw:

 * Create a disco ball
-* illustrate music lyrics with the text tools
+* Illustrate song lyrics with the text tools

 <iframe frameborder="0" width="100%" height="500px" src="https://replit.com/@ritza/kaboom-draw?embed=true"></iframe>